-Tree-killing insects and diseases can lurk in firewood.
-These insects and diseases can't move far on their own, but when people move firewood they can jump hundreds of miles.
+Tree-killing insects and diseases can lurk in or on firewood.
+These insects and diseases can’t move far on their own, but when people move firewood they can jump hundreds of miles.
 New infestations destroy our forests, property values, and cost huge sums of money to control.

 How far is too far to move firewood?
 And what do you mean by “local” firewood?

 When we say local firewood, we are referring to the closest convenient source of wood that you can find.
 That might be from down the street, or a state forest in your county.
 As a very general rule of thumb, 50 miles is too far, and 10 miles or less is best.
-Visit our State-by-state map to help you figure out how far is too far in your area.
+Visit our Firewood map to help you figure out how far is too far in your area.
 In many states there are rules, regulations, and quarantines that clearly state how far is too far.
 Always acquaint yourself with local rules and regulations when transporting wood from one jurisdiction to another.

 My firewood has no bugs, holes, burrows, sawdust, or other weird looking stuff on it.
 Is it OK to transport it?

 Even the experts can’t always see a couple of pin-head sized insect eggs, or a few microscopic fungus spores, in a pile of wood.
 These tiny threats are enough to destroy an entire ecosystem.
 Never assume wood that “looks safe” is OK to move- it is next to impossible for anyone to inspect firewood that closely.

 What kind of firewood is safe to move?